Human Embryonic Stem (ES) Cells

 It consists of the

-- inner cell mass (ICM) that will develop into the baby as well as the extraembryonic amnion and yolk sac.
+- inner cell mass (ICM) that will develop into the

 The cells of the inner cell mass are considered pluripotent; that is, each is capable of producing descendants representing all of the hundreds of differentiated cell types in the newborn baby, including